 - Prepare either Swiss meringue buttercream or American buttercream, following the applicable recipe , using vanilla extract.

-- Mix together instant tea and spices, add about 2 teaspoon very hot water, mix to form a thick, smooth paste.
+- In a small bowl, mix together instant tea and spices.
+Add about 2 teaspoon very hot water, mix to form a thick, smooth paste.

 - Beat paste into prepared frosting until fully mixed in and smooth.